anderson-aristotle/ruby-vs-js-study/study.md

 ## Ruby vs. JavaScript: Classes and Instantiation

-Ruby has classes just like JavaScript, but while JavaScript uses prototypal inheritance, Ruby uses class-based inheritance.
+While JavaScript uses prototypal inheritance (that can be used mimic class-based inheritance), Ruby uses class-based inheritance.
 Here is some Ruby code that declares a class called Person that takes an argument, `name`, upon instantiation and sets it as an instance variable.
 It also has a method named `hello` that outputs a string to the console.